peterzeller/peterzeller/README.md

 I wrote prototypes of testing libraries to test some ideas regarding API design.

 - https://github.com/peterzeller/java-smallcheck An implementation of SmallCheck for Java
-- https://github.com/peterzeller/smallcheck4scala An implementation of SmallCheck for Scala
+- https://github.com/peterzeller/smallcheck4scala An implementation of SmallCheck for Scala (forked and extended from https://github.com/dwhjames/smallcheck4scala)
 - https://github.com/peterzeller/dorEr An Erlang library for testing stateful systems with randomized tests with a more intuitive API than QuickCheck or Proper.
 - https://github.com/peterzeller/go-stateful-test A Go library for testing stateful systems with randomized (QuickCheck) and exhaustive (SmallCheck) tests.
 This combines some learnings from the older testing libraries above.